Spring Hiking Ideas

 HCP offers four major trails, the LaVerne Irving, North, Red Lopp, and Paper Mill - and all lead to spectacular views.
 Spreading over more than 110 acres, the preserve's easy-to-follow, clearly marked hiking trails lead to a cascading waterfall, scenic overlooks, and the foundation of an old paper mill.
 Open year-round to non-motorized traffic, the atmosphere is quiet and serene - perfect for communing with nature.

 Coxsackie's 7.6-acre nature preserve is located mid-way between the Hudson River's eight-mile course between the towns of Hudson and Coxsackie - hence the name.
-Once the site of a Native American tool making workshop, then a 19th-century icehouse used to store frozen blocks of ice before shipment to Manhattan during warmer months, traces of the area's bustling past remain.
-Explore picturesque shoreline, or take a wooded nature trail for a tranquil walk through the woods.
+Once the site of a Native American tool-making workshop, then a 19th-century icehouse used to store frozen blocks of ice before shipment to Manhattan during warmer months, traces of the area's bustling past remain.
+Explore picturesque shoreline, or take a wooded nature trail for a tranquil walk through the woods and feel like you're a far cry from the hustle and bustle of NYC.